 The aging population in the US is on the rise, and it’s important to know what you can do to continue to live a healthy, happy, and full life — regardless of your age.
 As you get older, your body changes, and it can be difficult to know what you need to do to take care of yourself.
-Luckily, there are a number of different things you can do to promote wellness as you get older.
+Luckily, you can do several different things to promote wellness as you get older.
 Here is a sampling of 8 of the best healthy aging tips that you can put into practice right away.

 Connecting with others is one of the most important things you can do for your health and happiness.
 Loneliness in seniors is a huge issue, and it can be detrimental to both your physical and mental health.
 Make an effort to maintain your current relationships, as well as meet new people.